anyscale/templates/templates/fine-tune-llm_v2/end-to-end-examples/fine-tune-function-calling/README.md

 OPENAI_API_BASE = "https://api.openai.com/v1"

 # Base model config
-# Note: In serving LoRA we have access to both the base and the finetuned models
+# Note: In serving LoRA we have access to both the base and the finetuned models.
+We will use the same url and api key as the finetuned model.
 BASE_MODEL_ID="meta-llama/Meta-Llama-3-8B-Instruct"
 ```